joe-castle/timrjs/README.md

 ### Bugs
 This is my first contribution to the Open Source community and really my first proper project so I fully expect there to be bugs.

-If you find any and fancy helping me out, send one of those fancy Pull Requests and I'll do my best to merge it into the project.
+If you find any and fancy helping me out, go [here](https://github.com/joesmith100/timrjs/issues) to create an issue, or send one of those fancy pull requests.
 ### Future Plans
 I have some ideas to improve Timr.
  - Option to customise time format separator, e.g. HH-MM-SS.
- - Additionally, to be able to specify the output:
-   - HH:MM:SS - 01:00:00 or 00:43:23 or 00:00:25.
-   - MM:SS    - 01:00:00 or 43:23    or 00:25.
-   - SS       - 01:00:00 or 43:23    or 25.
  - To provide an optional 100 millisecond counter: 01:40:20:24.
- - Create a single file for browser scripts.
+ - Create a single file with global variable for browser scripts.
  - Refactor, I suspect some of my code is quite verbose.

 ### License